-The cryptographic boundary is the enclosure of the self-contained Module of the 4768 card.
+The cryptographic boundary is the enclosure of the self-contained Module.
 The Module is labeled unambiguously with model and part numbers of the host PCIe card, and that of the Module itself.
 The correspondence between end-user product, Module, and security policy is self-explanatory.
 The FIPS 140-2 security levels for the Module are as follows: